12 0 4

 - improves cholesterol levels

-It is important for diabetics to work closely with their health care team when choosing a diet plan and exercise regime.
+Diabetics need to work closely with their health care team when choosing a diet plan and exercise regime.

-I strongly recommend working closely with your doctor if you choosea diet because depending on your body you may require dosage changes with your insulin or other medications.
+I strongly recommend working closely with your doctor if you choose a diet because depending on your body you may require dosage changes with your insulin or other medications.

 Thanks for stopping by, if you have any other diet plans that have worked well for you I would love to hear about them in the comment section below.
 I will respond.